May 8, 2026

 Summary generated by AI, verified by MoneyLion editors

-Is Credit Karma a Real FICO Score?
-No. Credit Karma generally shows VantageScore, not FICO Score.
-FICO and VantageScore use different formulas, so your numbers can look different even on the same day.
+No. Credit Karma generally shows VantageScore, not a FICO Score.
+FICO and VantageScore use different formulas, so the numbers can look different even on the same day.

-Can You Check Your FICO Score Without Hurting Your Credit?
 Yes.
-Checking your own FICO Score is a soft inquiry, which does not affect your credit.
+Checking your own FICO Score is a soft inquiry, which doesn't affect your credit.
 Hard pulls generally happen when a lender reviews your credit for a new application.

-Why Is My Free FICO Score Different From My Lender’s Score?
-Your lender may use a different FICO version, credit bureau, report update date or industry-specific score.
+Your lender may use a different FICO version, credit bureau, report update date or an industry-specific score.
 For example, an auto lender may use a FICO Auto Score, while a card issuer may use a FICO Bankcard Score.

 Kaitlyn Wolf